Here there be many a trope, in the great wide world of Ice and Fire.A Song of Ice and Fire

 - The Lands of Ice and Fire: A book of poster-sized maps, including regions of the world that have yet to be explored in the novels.

-- The World of Ice and Fire: The Untold History of Westeros and the Game of Thrones: A series encyclopedia, co-written by Martin, Garcia, and Antonsson.
-The book is framed as a history prepared for Robert Baratheon to brief him on the state of the realm before beginning his reign.
+- The World of Ice & Fire: The Untold History of Westeros and the Game of Thrones: A series encyclopedia, co-written by Martin, Garcia, and Antonsson.
+The book is framed as a history written by one Maester Yandel and presented to King Robert as a gift.

 The series has been received with great acclaim, with TIME Magazine even going so far as to brand Martin "the American Tolkien

-and rather infrequent instances of magic, but Ice and Fire
+and infrequent instances of magic, but Ice and Fire

 has so many narrators that there is no central protagonist.
 The series is located on the far